alfarom256/MinifilterResearch/Write-up.md

 #### Filter (`_FLT_FILTER`)
 A filter object represents a filter... truly breaking ground here.
-Importantly for our purposes, the filter object contains a reference to the filter's name and callback table provided when the driver is registered by the api `FltRegisterFilter`
+For our purposes, the filter object contains a reference to the filter's name and callback table provided when the driver is registered by the api `FltRegisterFilter`

 ```
 kd> dt FLTMGR!_FLT_FILTER